Custom Tools

-Custom tools extend your agents' capabilities beyond the built-in entity, event, and agent tools.
+Custom tools extend your agents' capabilities beyond the built-in data and agent tools.
 Tool handlers are defined in your project and executed on the tool executor service with a restricted fetch allowlist.

 import { defineTools } from 'struere'